curtisgreene/cocktail-cli-app/README.md

 We pull three random drinks from the database and bring back recipe information to the user.

 Again, if the user's query doesn't match anything in the API, we display an error message.
-This is same abstracted error message with use with failed drinks.
+This is the same abstracted error message we use with failed drinks.

-## Install Instructions

-To install and use the application, just clone the repo down and run a 'bundle install'.
-It ships with an empty database, which will be filled as a user submits queries.

 ## Contributors Guide

+If you wish to contribute to this application, please clone this repo and submit a pull requests with explanations for any changes or recommendations.

-## License
+## Disclaimer

-Our API, the [Absolut Drinks Database](https://addb.absolutdrinks.com/docs/), is created and maintained by the [Absolut Vodka company](http://www.absolut.com/).
+Please enjoy responsibly.